Gnosia: Plot

-After enough loops and unique scenarios, the player will finally gather enough data to fill up their Silver Key.
-They then loop to a timeline where nobody on the ship was infected by the Gnosia.
-The player's Silver Key then opens a portal.
-In order to prevent a time paradox, Setsu decides to take that loop's still hibernating version of the player through the portal.
-In addition, Setsu's own Silver Key has not been filled yet, and somebody needs close the portal from the other side.
+After enough loops and unique scenarios, the player will finally gather enough data to fill up their Silver Key, looping to a timeline where nobody on the ship was infected by the Gnosia.
+The player's Silver Key then opens a portal, and in order to prevent a time paradox, Setsu decides to take that loop's still hibernating version of the player character through the portal, with Setsu staying in the loop because their Silver Key has not been filled yet.
 The player is forced to part ways with Setsu and returns to the rest of the passengers and crew, who celebrate having escaped the Gnosia Plague but have completely forgotten Setsu's existence.

 In the game's true ending, the player decides to follow Setsu to the other universe by starting a new game file.
 Setsu is shocked, but welcomes the player's help, as Setsu's Silver Key has now filled up thanks to the player's arrival, meaning Setsu's time loop can be closed now as well.
-Setsu uses knowledge gained from other time loops to discover the identity of the Gnosia, Manan, before she can claim any victims.
-Knowing that Manan desires immortality, Setsu tempts her with the Silver Key by pointing out she can use it to loop time endlessly.
-Manan agrees to take Setsu's Silver Key and is transported to another universe.
-Now having broken free from their respective time loops, the player and Setsu finally take a moment to relax together without having to worry about the future.
+Setsu uses knowledge gained from other time loops to discover the identity of the Gnosia, Manan, who is in SQ's body and is only conscious when SQ is the Gnosia.
+Wanting to avoid putting anyone in cold sleep or having anyone die, they take advantage of Manan's desire for immortality by tempting her with the Silver Key, which she could use to loop forever.
+They give her access to a robot body known to be Kukrushka by the player and Setsu, and have her take the Silver Key through the portal into another universe.
+Having broken free from their respective time loops, the player and Setsu finally take a moment to relax together without having to worry about the future.